Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/configureCloudneetiAgentInEKS.md

 -  **cloudneeti-agent-secret.yaml** set the below values.
     -  **namespace** as given in cloudneeti-namespace.yaml.
     -  **cloudneetiAPIKey** Please follow [steps](../../onboardingGuide/configureCloudneetiAgentInEKS/#set-api-key-in-base64) to generate the key and set the key in base64 format.
-    - **cloudneetiAPIAppSecret** Please follow [steps](../../administratorGuide/configureCloudneetiAPIAccess/#step-1-create-cloudneeti-api-application) to configure API access
+    - **cloudneetiAPIAppSecret** Please follow [steps](../../administratorGuide/configureCloudneetiAPIAccess/#step-1-create-cloudneeti-api-application) to configure API access for API **Account.InsertKubernetesClusterData**

                 metadata:
                     name: cloudneeti-agent